timescale/docs/self-hosted/install/installation-macos.md

 </Procedure>

-When you have PostgreSQL and TimescaleDB installed, you can connect to it from your local system using the `psql` command-line utility.
+When you have PostgreSQL and Timescale installed, you can connect to it from your local system using the `psql` command-line utility.

 <MacPorts />

-## Set up the TimescaleDB extension
+## Set up the Timescale extension

-Connect to PostgreSQL from your local system using the `psql` command-line utility and set up the TimescaleDB extension.
+Connect to PostgreSQL from your local system using the `psql` command-line utility and set up the Timescale extension.

 <Procedure>

-### Setting up the TimescaleDB extension
+### Setting up the Timescale extension

 1. On your local system, at the command prompt, connect to the PostgreSQL instance as the `postgres` superuser: